The United Way of Kennebec Valley and its involvement in our community.

 AUGUSTA COMMUNITY Warming Center

 The Augusta Community Warming Center is typically open each season from Dec.
 15 to March 31 from 9 a.m. to 4 p.m. to those seeking a warm and safe escape from the cold.
-The Warming Center is located at 9 Pleasant Street in Augusta.
+For the past eight years, the Warming Center has been an initiative of the United Way of Kennebec Valley.
+In 2017, the Warming Center became a program of Bridging the Gap, a local community project.
+The money you give to United Way helps support this effort, as Bridging the Gap is a partner agency of United Way.
 The United Way thanks the partners who have made the Warming Center possible.